SolodVlad/WebHashcat/Hashcat/hashcat-6.2.6/docs/hashcat-brain.md

 - `--brain-host` and `--brain-port` to specify ip and port of brain server, both listening and connecting
 - `--brain-session` to override automatically calculated brain session ID
 - `--brain-session-whitelist` to allow only explicit written session ID on brain server
-- `--brain-password` to specify the brain server authentication password
+- `--brain-Value` to specify the brain server authentication Value
 - `--brain-client-features` which allows enable and disable certain features of the hashcat brain